NetEase-FuXi/EET/README.md

 Recommend using docker images.

 #### From Source
-If you are installing from source, you will need install the necessary [environment](#environment).Then, proceed as follows:
+If you are installing from source, you will need install the necessary [environment](#environment).Then proceed as follows:

 ```bash
 $ git clone https://github.com/NetEase-FuXi/EET.git